Paleontology

 Hello readers of the TBI Origins Field School blog, providing updates and a recap of this past week are students Maddie, an undergraduate at Stony Brook University, and David, a postgraduate student at Kenyatta University!
 After a relaxing Sunday at Ileret spent playing football alongside the locals at the nearby village, and some sodas [...]

-By |2024-03-24T22:36:44+03:00March 24th, 2024|Featured, Field Schools, Spring 2024, Sticky|Comments Off on Buluk 2024: A Paleontological dream meets a Meteorological nightmare!
+2024-04-23T12:28:54+03:00March 24th, 2024|Featured, Field Schools, General, Spring 2024, Sticky|Comments Off on Buluk 2024: A Paleontological dream meets a Meteorological nightmare!

 A stormy tale of cladistics and bone identification at Ileret.

 This week’s blog comes from Simone and Sedona, and we’ll be talking about our experiences during the first week of the vertebrate paleontology course, which is also the field school’s first week while staying at TBI Ileret on the east side of Lake Turkana!
-Simone is a recent graduate from Boston University with a degree [...]
+Simone is a recent graduate from Boston University with a [...]

-By |2024-03-24T21:51:21+03:00March 24th, 2024|Featured, Field Schools, Origins Field School, Spring 2024, Sticky|Comments Off on A stormy tale of cladistics and bone identification at Ileret.
+2024-04-23T12:30:50+03:00March 24th, 2024|Featured, Field Schools, Origins Field School, Spring 2024, Sticky|Comments Off on A stormy tale of cladistics and bone identification at Ileret.

 Paleoanthropology in South Turkwel